KnowOneActual/Project_Starter_Script/README.md

 ### License

-This project is licensed under the Unlicense License.
+This project is licensed under the MIT License.

-For more information, please refer to [Unlicense](https://unlicense.org)
+For more information, please refer to [MIT License](License)